2024 Fisker Ocean

 Competitors to consider

 The Ocean's wide price gap between its trim levels means that it competes across a few different classes and sizes of vehicles.
 At the bottom end, the base and midgrade models go up against other small EV SUVs such as the Ford Mustang Mach-E, Kia EV6 and Tesla Model Y. But the top trim levels are expensive enough that you could also cross-shop the Genesis GV60 or Mercedes-Benz EQE SUV.
+As regretful owners of an Ocean SUV, however, we recommend pretty much any other vehicle.
 Read our test team's Expert Rating below for a full analysis of the Fisker Ocean's performance, technology features and more.

 What’s it like to live with?

 We purchased a 2023 Fisker Ocean Extreme to join our long-term fleet in January 2024, to see how it holds up for 20,000 miles.
-Read our coverage of our long-term Fisker Ocean.
+Read about our journey during the Ocean's One-Year Road Test, with updates on how the vehicle evolved over the course of our ownership.

 Edmunds Expert Rating